litixsoft/baboon/README.md

 as you will not able to start the task easily run over.

 ## Running tests
+### baboon lib
+You can run baboon unit tests and jshint with:

+    $ grunt test

+You can run baboon unit tests, jshint and code coverage with:

+    $ grunt cover

+You can run baboon unit tests, jshint and code coverage for ci systems (generates xml reports in build folder) with:

+    $ grunt ci

+### baboon example
 You can run all unit tests, e2e tests and jshint with:

     $ grunt test